Jeremy Pena Player Props: Astros vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.4 K/9, which ranks 21st in MLB.
+- The pitching staff for the Cardinals has a collective 8.3 K/9, which ranks 24th in the league.

-- The Cardinals' 4.40 team ERA ranks 21st among all league pitching staffs.
+- The Cardinals have a 4.36 team ERA that ranks 19th among all league pitching staffs.

-- The Cardinals allow the second-fewest home runs in baseball (76 total, one per game).
+- Cardinals pitchers combine to allow 77 home runs (one per game), the third-fewest in baseball.

-- Montgomery (4-7) takes the mound for the Cardinals in his 16th start of the season.
-He's put together a 3.69 ERA in 85 1/3 innings pitched, with 79 strikeouts.

-- The lefty last pitched on Tuesday against the Washington Nationals, when he went seven innings, allowing one earned run while giving up four hits.
+- The righty last pitched on Wednesday against the Washington Nationals, when he went seven innings, allowing two earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.